Written by Midwife and Maternal and Child Healthcare Nurse, Cath Curtin.

 A baby needs to crawl before he walks.
 Crawling on their hands and knees is important for many levels of development.
 Crawling plays a major role in the development of an infant’s strength, balance, spinal alignment, visual-spatial skills, and socio-emotional development.
 A baby will pull themselves up and cruise around the furniture, holding on for dear life!
 A baby need around 1000 hours of floor time prior to walking.

 When a baby is ready they will stand alone – legs apart and hands held high.
 It’s a picture of balance.
 Mother Nature again in all her glory!
 When ready, a baby will take their first steps.
 A few tentative steps at first, then plop onto the floor.
 With balance and courage off they go…. running!

-My on going Master Classes will be held in 2015 with a few new added.
-Master Class for Dads & Master Class for new Grandparents.
-Keep an eye out for venues, dates & times.
+My on going Master Classes will be held in 2018 with a few new added.

 The successful Sleep & Settling classing will continue throughout the year along with Childbirth Education Master Classes once a month for expectant mums & dads.
 Always check www.midwifecath.com.au for updated times & venues.